SwiftUI-Plus/TextView/README.md

 - Formatting with attributed string
 - No predefined design, full-flexibility to design in Swift UI
 - UIFont extensions to give you SwiftUI Font APIs
+- Auto-sizes height to fit content as you type

 ## Example